+In 2021, we accounted for all known water uses in each of the three water systems addressed in this report to determine water leakage amounts for each.
+On our Regional Water System, last year's water leakage was calculated at 8.03% which is less than the previous year.
+The Yacolt Water System water loss is 12.5%, lower than calculated last year.
+Amboy's Water Systems water loss is 11.3%, up from last year.

-In 2019, we accounted for all known water uses in each of the three water systems addressed in this report through supply and customer metering.
-We continue to improve our operational water usage tracking (water main flushing, water treatment, and source meter calibration) and work with the fire departments to help us to account for their usage as well.
-We make every effort to minimize leakage on all three water systems to ensure our water supplies are used efficiently.
+We continue to improve our operational water usage with improved tracking of water main flushing, water treatment, and source water equipment calibrations and upgrades.
+Communicating with local fire departments also helps us account for water they use.
+We make every effort to minimize leakage an all water systems to ensure water supplies are used efficiently.

 Many improvements were made to help account for water we produce and deliver.
-We replaced more than 6,400 water meters in 2019.
-The replaced meters were mechanical style meters that wear out over time.
-The new meters take advantage of technology that allows us to use automation to read the water meter and have accuracy to a 1/10 of a gallon.
+In 2021 we replaced 839 water meters with new technology that measures water flow more accurately with the ability to read automatically.

+WATER CONSERVATION TIPS